York University Profile

 Centre for Human Rights

 The Centre for Human Rights (CHR) provides free services to current York students, faculty and staff.
-CHR strives to build a respectful, equitable, diverse and inclusive (REDI) community by advancing, promoting, and upholding human rights at York in accordance with provincial human rights legislation and the University’s policies.
-A full list of campus resources is available.
+CHR strives to build a respectful, equitable, diverse and inclusive (REDI) community by advancing, promoting and upholding human rights at York in accordance with provincial human rights legislation and the University’s policies.
+Find a full list of campus resources.

 Housing and Transportation